JialuZhang/starter-hugo-academic/content/authors/admin/_index.md

 <span style="color:red">!!
 UPDATE !!</span> I am joining [Waterloo ECE](https://uwaterloo.ca/electrical-computer-engineering/) as an assistant professor in Winter 2023.

-My research interest lies in __Programming Languages & Software Engineering__, in particular, __Large Language Models (LLM) for Code__.
-I design the next-generation tool to help programmers better fight emerging coding challenges in this new AI Generated Code (AIGC) era.
+My research interest lies in __Programming Languages & Software Engineering__.
+I focus on automatically preventing, detecting, and repairing crucial errors in programs in new domains, specifically systems (misconfigurations), collaborative software development (merge conflicts and continuous integration errors), and CS Education (feedback for intro-level and competitive-level programming assignments).

 To enhance the productivity of programmers, we designed {{< staticref "uploads/ISSTA2022.pdf" "newtab" >}}Gmerge{{< /staticref >}}, the first tool that used GPT-3 to automatically resolve __300+__ real-world merge conflicts in Microsoft Edge.